Erez-Yahalomi/LLM-Chatbot/README.md

 Examples of two chats made with this cahtbot:
 1. Chatbot assistance on how to repair a damaged smartphone’s screen.
 See the chat in the file, technical support chat.
 2. Chatbot recommendation on medical treatment to pet illness, including suggesting medicine to the pet by this chatbot (No guarantees on the chatbot medical or treatment advices.
-Consult a physician on the chatbot recommendations).
+Consult a veterinarian on the chatbot recommendations).
 Following is the chat, click on the chat image:
 ![Image](https://github.com/user-attachments/assets/ed77d5a5-24dc-43f8-9866-c90f809055d9)